Deadcows/MyBox/README.md

 # MyBox
 MyBox is a set of tools and extensions for Unity.
-99% of it made by me over the years of work with Unity and during The Final Station development.
+99% of it made by me over the years of work with Unity and during **[The Final Station](https://store.steampowered.com/app/435530/The_Final_Station/)** development. <br />
 Most of this stuff was made for specific cases and may or may not work for you.
 If you want to contribute or report a bug write me to andrew@deadcow.ru

+**To use MyBox you need to make sure your project supports C#7 features.**<br />
+**It's better to use Unity 2018.3+ version and "PlayerSettings/Player/Script Runtime Version" must be set to .NET 4.x**

 ## [Entity Component System](ECS/)
-ECS Tools, Helper Systems and Extentions
+ECS Tools, Helper Systems and Extentions <br />
+**is not up to date and was commented out for better compatibility :sweat: I'll check it out later**

 ## [Tools](Tools/)
 Tools such as Logger and TimeTest